StupidRepo/EggIncServerReimpl/README.md

   - [ ] Gifting

 ## Usage
+> [!WARNING]
+> To prevent abuse, the hashing algorithm has been .gitignore'd from this repository.
+> To see what you have to make to get this project to run, see the [README.md](/utils/README.md) in `utils/README.md`.

 ### Running the server
 1. Clone the repository
 2. Install the required dependencies with `pip` (`pip install Flask protobuf`)